vad2der/Notes/README.md

-# RoR_notes
+# otes
-repo for list of tips and tricks for Ruby on Rails.
+repo for list of tips and tricks for programming languages, frameworks and tools.

-Basic commands are here: [http://guides.rubyonrails.org/command_line.html](http://guides.rubyonrails.org/command_line.html)
+Basic commands for RoR console are here: [http://guides.rubyonrails.org/command_line.html](http://guides.rubyonrails.org/command_line.html)